 One of the elements that hinder this work is the lack of water.
 Additionally, the absence of gravity makes the water float like our astronauts float out there in space.

 The space station alone is capable of producing only about 24 liters of water every day from the air and the exact same recycling of liquids (the liquid that each of those astronauts uses for their good personal hygiene is condensed from the ac system and is recovered).
 This water carries a very different body to the one that it has on the planet Earth.
 In short, it looks like a paste.
-Then it comes out from a water dispenser at which every member of the team fills from the container patches that will be used for washing.
+Then it comes out from a water dispenser at which every member of Davie Wildlife Removal fills from the container patches that will be used for washing.

 Mixing this water using the soap, which comes in another container patch, every one of those members carries out their bathrooms.